-When it comes to understanding life insurance, most of the premiums, charges and fees are fairly straightforward.
-While the premium pays for benefits of the policy, the charges and fees are generally about handling of the policy itself.
+When it comes to understanding life insurance, most of the premiums, charges, and fees are fairly straightforward.
+While the premium pays for the benefits of the policy, the charges and fees are generally about handling the policy itself.

 Did You Try Out Our Life Insurance Quote Comparison Tool?
 Save BIG!

 If there is a fee that might be confusing in nature, it is the surrender charges on life insurance policies.
 Although it is actually fairly simple in its effect, it is the type of fee that can catch many people off-guard or unaware of its full effect.

 A life insurance surrender charge occurs when the life insurance policy is canceled and is levied against the policyholder.
 Basically, this is the fee that is designed to cover the cost of keeping the policy on the insurance company’s records.
 This is also known as a life insurance surrender fee, but the effect is the same.

 Basically, once the policyholder informs the insurance company that they are canceling their policy the fee is to ensure that the company has its administrative costs of the policy covered.
 The size of the surrender charge will vary from the insurance company and will also depend on other factors as well which will be spelled out in the information sent by the insurance company to the policyholder.

 A typical surrender charge starts at 10% of the funds collected in the first year and subsequently dropping by 1% each year.

 So, if you contributed $1000 in the first year, the surrender charge would be $100.
 After 10 years, many policies no longer have this charge.
 However, keep in mind that different insurance companies will have different policies regarding their surrender charges.

 When the Surrender Charge is Levied and Waived?